A-childs-encyclopedia/-HCJedit-/README.md

 -------------------------------
 #### Download

-Installers for the latest stable build for Mac, Windows and Linux (Debian/Ubuntu) can be [downloaded here](https://a-childs-encyclopedia.github.io/-HCJedit-/).
+Installers for the latest stable build for Mac, Windows can be [downloaded here](https://a-childs-encyclopedia.github.io/-HCJedit-/).
-**Actually the builds that support linux are really old so my recommendation is to just run it under wine.
-It works great**

 #### Usage

 By default, HCJedit opens a folder containing some simple "Getting Started" content.